aghArdeshir/insided-assessment/README.md

   show commits
 - We would set up more beautiful error handling pages (use the internet for inspiration or employ a UI/UX designer)
+- Would make the `getHumanReadableDate` much much more performant and more logical (like distinguishing between 1 minute and 2 minute**s**)
+- We would have optimized icons and animations
+- I would have cleaned up the `useCommits` hook a little more
+- setup CI/CD to run tests or do some other cool stuff/checks